 What is EMI?

-EMI (equated monthly Installment) is the amount of money that is paid to the lender (banks/financial institutions) on a monthly basis.
+The EMI (equated monthly Installment) is the monthly payment made to the lender (banks/financial institutions).
 EMI is always paid on a fixed date of each month until the total amount due is paid up during the tenure.

 How to calculate the EMI?

 The EMI is calculated, taking into account the loan amount, the time period for the repayment of loan and the interest rate on loan amount.
-For example: If your loan amount is 1,00,000, the loan period is 10 years and the interest rate is 8.75% per annum, then your calculated EMI will be Rs 1,253.27.
-If it seems a bit confusing, then take the help of EMI Calculators.
+For example, if your loan amount is Rs 1,000,000, the loan term is 10 years, and the annual interest rate is 8.75%, your calculated EMI will be Rs 1,253.27.
+If it all seems a little confusing, use EMI Calculators.

 What are the documents that need to be submitted for approval of a home loan?